-Of the 6.2 million households in the United States that use heating oil to heat their homes, nearly 80 percent reside in the Northeast region of the country - making this area especially vulnerable to fuel oil disruptions.
+Of all the households in the United States that use heating oil to heat their homes, the majority reside in the Northeast region of the country - making this area especially vulnerable to fuel oil disruptions.
 The Northeast Home Heating Oil Reserve (NEHHOR), a one million barrel supply of ultra low sulfur distillate (diesel), provides protection for homes and businesses in the northeastern United States should a disruption in supplies occur.

 - 300,000 barrels in Groton, Connecticut.